alexvsav/unit-testing-action/README.md

 # 🔎 How does it work
-- Ponicode SQUAR GitHub Action enables you to accelerate your coverage catch-up by generating missing unit tests, test cases and edge cases on your PR files.
+- Ponicode Unit-Testing GitHub Action enables you to accelerate your coverage catch-up by generating missing unit tests, test cases and edge cases on your PR files.

 # 😳 Why should I use this GitHub Action
 - Keep your codebase at a high test coverage